Price from Nok 600,-

 Is the end of the fjord.
 There is a ferry connection back to Forsand several times each day.
 Yes you can take the kayaks on board.

-Lysebotn offers camping, tourist cabins and small tourist information.
+Lysebotn offers camping, tourist cabins, foodstore, and tourist information.

 There is also a nice local food store on the ferry pier.